-Because these systems are automatic, they are not always rational.
+Because these systems are automatic, they are not always rational when you find your account suspended.
 But they are designed to protect your account and data and prevent other people from accessing your account.

 A common reason for these systems to go into action is if you enter your password incorrectly too many times.

 Another is aggressive following.
-If you got a bit carried away and sent too many friend requests on Facebook, or followed a large number of users on Twitter, you could find that your account is blocked.
+If you got a bit carried away and sent too many friend requests on your Facebook profile, or followed a large number of users on Twitter, you could find that your account is blocked.